-In case the transparency calculations are not published by ESMA or the relevant nondelegating NCA the following should be applied until the publication is available:
+In case When one or more of the parameters related to the transparency calculations are not published by ESMA or the relevant non-delegating NCA the following should be applied until the publication for all parameters is available:

-- the instrument should be deemed not to have a liquid market; - the pre-trade and post-trade LIS thresholds should be those related to the smallest ADT band, i.e. ADT < 50 000 provided in: - Tables 1 and 4 of Annex II of RTS 1 for shares and depositary receipts; - Tables 2 and 6 of Annex II of RTS 1 for certificates and other similar financial instruments; - the SMS is not applicable since it should be determined only for instruments having a liquid market; - the most relevant market in terms of liquidity under Article 4 of MiFIR cannot be determined.
-Consequently, all the trading venues on which the instrument is admitted to trading can be considered to be the relevant markets in terms of liquidity.
+- the instrument should be deemed not to have a liquid market; - the pre-trade and post-trade LIS thresholds should be those related to the smallest ADT band, i.e. ADT < 50 000 provided in: - o Tables 1 and 4 of Annex II of RTS 1 for shares and depositary receipts; - Tables 2 and 6 of Annex II of RTS 1 for certificates and other similar financial instruments; - the SMS is not applicable since it should be determined only for instruments having a liquid market.;

+When the most relevant market in terms of liquidity under Article 4 of MiFIR cannot be determined.
+Consequently, all theis not published by ESMA or the relevant non-delegating NCA any trading venues on which the instrument is admitted to trading can be considered to be the most relevant markets in terms of liquidity.